 It’s not always easy to know which ones don’t include it because it’s not always labeled.

-What green laundry detergents to choose?
+Our favorite green laundry detergents

 If you want to be on the safe side with your laundry soap choose one from my list of zero waste environment-friendly laundry detergents.